 4. Make sure your pumping gear fits and your pump parts don’t need to be replaced

 First, make sure that your flanges fit you correctly.
 I had no idea that breast shields came in different sizes and was trying to pump with the 24mm breast shield that came with my pump for weeks before a friend mentioned offhand that she’d just bought 30mm ones.
 It turns out that I need 27mm shields, and this made a noticeable difference in my output.

 Also, pump parts just stop working over time.
-(I have no idea why, but have found this to be the case over and over again in my 27 month/2 kid pumping career.
+(I have no idea why, but have found this to be the case over and over again in my 44 month/3 kid pumping career.
 This could be specific to Medela products as that’s all I’ve used.)
-If you notice that you’re starting to get less from the pump, try using a brand new set of pump parts – specifically, try replacing the membranes (here are the Medela Pump in Style membranes and here are the Medela Freestyle parts).
+If you notice that you’re starting to get less from the pump, try using a brand new set of pump parts – specifically, try replacing the membranes (here are the Medela Pump in Style membranes and here are the Medela Freestyle parts), and that will help you get more breast milk.
 Or, you could proactively replace your pump parts every three months or so.